 "And for good reason!" chimes in the peanut gallery.

 You know, what?
 You're right.

-Which came first, the bad dad or the slanted public sentiment and legal precedence?
+Too often, mom is left to parent alone.
+But which came first, the bad dad or the slanted public sentiment and legal precedence?

 Plenty of, ahem, "dads" along the way have screwed it up for those that actually want to be a part of and be present in their childrens' lives.
 That really sucks; I hate those guys that messed things up for us.